 Still, this is also the perfect stage for you to be more aware of how you talk to your child, so that however inevitable these power struggles might be, they don’t have to be so difficult, or so frequent.

-In fact, these tips have worked wonders when it comes to disciplining my kids, especially at this stage of strong will and independence.
-Just doing one of these can make a drastic difference in your child’s behavior, so you can imagine when you do all five.
+In fact, these tips have worked wonders when it comes to disciplining my kids, especially at this stage of strong will and challenging emotions.
+Just doing one of these can make a drastic difference in encouraging good behavior, so you can imagine when you do all five.

-So, how do you deal with a child who won’t listen?
+So, how do you deal with a strong willed toddler who won’t listen?
 Take a look at how to discipline a strong willed 2 year old and turn your days around:

 1. Say what you want